-The minimum length for an individual essay project ought to be about 2000 words (about eight typed pages), and I do expect decent grammar, spelling, and style.
-I'm not fussy about formatting and bookkeeping, such as how you handle footnotes and/or endnotes, so long as you're consistent and what you've got is readable.
+The minimum length for an individual essay project ought to be about 2000 words (approximately eight typed pages), and I do expect decent grammar, spelling, and style.
+I'm not fussy about formatting and bookkeeping, such as how you handle footnotes and/or endnotes, so long as the result is consistent, complete, and readable.

 Proposal.
 The proposal should describe the format of your project, give the title and the thesis or objective, a very general outline, and a preliminary list of sources that you intend to use.
-Note that it does not commit you to following through on any or all of this for your project, though once your proposal has been returned, you should probably run any really major deviations from what you proposed or I suggested by me for a sanity check.
+Note that it does not commit you to following through on any or all of this for your project, though once your proposal has been returned, you should probably run any really major deviations from what you proposed (or I suggested) by me for a sanity check.